top of page

 Ruchika_Branding544216 (1).jpg

-Ruchika T. Malhotra is the author of the upcoming book, Uncompete: Rejecting Competition To Unlock Success.
+Ruchika T. Malhotra is the author of the national bestseller, Uncompete: Rejecting Competition To Unlock Success.

 (November 4, 2025, Viking Books.)